S. R. Prabhu: Potential Studios (2014-present)

-Under Potential Studios, his first movie was Maya (2015), starring Aari and Nayantara, directed by Ashwin Saravanan, which is his debut movie.
-The movie won many awards for Nayantara in various events.
-The movie has simultaneous release in Telugu as Mayuri. after Maya, Potential Studio's next title was Maanagaram (2017), directed by Lokesh Kanagaraj, starred by Sundeep Kishan, Sri and Regina Cassandra.
+Under Potential Studios, his first movie was Maya (2015), starring Aari and Nayantara, directed by Ashwin Saravanan.
+The movie was simultaneously released in Telugu as Mayuri.
+Potential Studio's next title was Maanagaram (2017), directed by Lokesh Kanagaraj, starring Sundeep Kishan, Sri and Regina Cassandra.
 Maanagaram had its theatrical release on 10 March 2017.
 After Maya and Maanagaram, Monster is the third film from this production house, starring S. J. Suryah, Priya Bhavani Shankar, Karunakaran and directed by Nelson Venkatesan.

 Tamil Nadu Film Producers Council (2017-2019)

 He was elected as Treasurer in the Tamil Film Producers Council election, which was held on 2 April 2017.